ais-one/cookbook/ISSUES.md

 ## Issues

 List of urgent issues to take care of
-- handle when user is forced logout ?
 - add ws to vite
 - add gql to vite?